 29. Ice skate on the Eiffel Tower

 Normally the Eiffel Tower is a total tourist trap, but the opportunity to go ice skating on one of the world’s most famous monuments is just too good to miss!

 Running from late November/early December to just before spring, the magical ice rink on the first floor of the Eiffel Tower will definitely be an unforgettable part of a holiday trip to Paris.

 30. Go Karting in Paris

-Go Karting is absolutely entertaining.
-If you want to try it in the french capital, check out this page for more information.
+Because, well, Go Karting is absolutely entertaining.
+If you want to try it in the french capital, check out the Expat Magazine for more info.

 31. Escape Rooms (PURE FUN!!)